 Cost of assets not ready for intended use, as on the balance sheet date, is recognised as capital work-in-progress.
-Capital work-in-progress comprises the direct expenditure on acquisition of property plant and equipment that are not yet ready for their intended use as at the balance sheet date.
+Capital work-in-progress comprises the direct expenditure on acquisition of fixed assets that are not yet ready for their intended use as at the balance sheet date.
 Other expenditure not relating to construction activity or incidental thereto is recognised in statement of profit and loss.